 With the printed copy, take some white-out and remove all of the text from the comic strip.
 Blank out everything that the characters say and any other text that appears on the comic strip.

-Photocopy the edited comic strip for as many students that you have in the class so that it is well prepared in advance.
+In advance, photocopy the edited comic strip for as many students that you have in the class.
 It should appear so that all of the dialog “bubbles” are completely blank so that the students can write their own dialog ideas inside.

 At the start of class, introduce the activity with a discussion about popular comic book characters.
 The conversations should be narrowed down to the type of comics that you have selected.